On the cozero-divisor graphs assosciated to rings: Introduction

 \section{Introduction}

-The cozero-divisor graph related to commutative ring was introduced by Afkhami and Khashyarmanes \cite{afkhami2011cozero}.
-The cozero-divisor graph of a ring $R$ with unity, denoted by $\Gamma^{'}(R)$, is an undirected simple graph whose vertices are the set of all non-zero and non-unit elements of $R$, and two distinct vertices $x$ and $y$ are adjacent if and only if $x \notin Ry$ and $y \notin Rx$.
-They discussed certain basic properties on the structure of cozero-divisor graph and studied the relationship between zero divisor graph and cozero-divisor graphs over rings.
+The study of algebraic structures through graph theoretic properties has emerged as a fascinating research discipline in the past three decades, it has provided not only intriguing and exciting results but also opened up a whole new domain yet to be explored.
+At the beginning, the idea to associate a graph with ring structure was appeared in \cite{beck1988coloring}.
+The cozero-divisor graph related to a commutative ring was introduced by Afkhami \emph{et al.} in \cite{afkhami2011cozero}.
+The cozero-divisor graph of a ring $R$ with unity, denoted by $\Gamma'(R)$, is an undirected simple graph whose vertex set is the set of all non-zero and non-unit elements of $R$, and two distinct vertices $x$ and $y$ are adjacent if and only if $x \notin Ry$ and $y \notin Rx$.
+They discussed certain basic properties on the structure of cozero-divisor graph and studied the relationship between the zero divisor graph and the cozero-divisor graph over ring structure.
 In \cite{afkhami2012cozero}, they investigated the complement of cozero-divisor graph and characterized the commutative rings with forest, star or unicyclic cozero-divisor graphs.
-Akbari \emph{et al.} \cite{akbari2014some}, studied the cozero-divisor graph associated with the ring $R[x]$.
+Akbari \emph{et al.} \cite{akbari2014some}, studied the cozero-divisor graph associated to the polynomial ring.
 Some of the work associated with the cozero-divisor graph on the rings can be found in \cite{afkhami2012planar, afkhami2013cozero, akbari2014commutative, bakhtyiari2020coloring, mallika2017rings, nikandish2021metric}.
-In this paper, we deal with the Laplacian spectrum of cozero-divisor graph on the ring $\mathbb{Z}_n$.
 The spectral graph theory is associated with spectral properties including investigation of charateristic polynomials, eigenvalues, eiegnvectors of matrices related with graphs.
-The main problem in spectral graph is to find the Laplacian spectrum of matrices associated to graphs.
-Recently, Sriparna Chattopadhyay \emph{et al.} \cite{chattopadhyay2020laplacian}, studied the Laplacian spectrum of zero divisor graph of the ring $\mathbb{Z}_n$.
-In \cite{chattopadhyay2020laplacian}, they showed that the zero divisor graph of ring $\mathbb{Z}_{p^l}$ is Laplacian integral for every prime $p$ and $l \geq 2$ is a positive integer.
-The work on adjacency spectrum, signless spectrum, distance signless spectrum of zero-divisor graph can be found in \cite{magi2020spectrum, patil2021spectrum, pirzada2021signless, pirzada2020distance, pirzada2021normalized, rather2021laplacian}.
+Recently, Chattopadhyay \emph{et al.} \cite{chattopadhyay2020laplacian} studied the Laplacian spectrum of the zero divisor graph of the ring $\mathbb{Z}_n$.
+They proved that the zero divisor graph of the ring $\mathbb{Z}_{p^l}$ is Laplacian integral for every prime $p$ and a positive integer $l \geq 2$.
+The work on spectral radius, viz. adjacency spectrum, Laplacian spectrum, signless Laplacian spectrum, distance signless spectrum etc., of the zero-divisor graphs can be found in \cite{chattopadhyay2020laplacian,magi2020spectrum, patil2021spectrum, pirzada2021signless, pirzada2020distance, pirzada2021normalized, rather2021laplacian}.
+The Wiener index, which is a distance based topological index, has various applications in pharmaceutical science, chemistry etc., see \cite{dobrynin2001wiener, janezic2015graph,wiener1947structural, xu2014survey}.
+Recently, the Wiener index of the zero divisor graph of the ring $\mathbb{Z}_n$ of integers modulo $n$ has been studied in \cite{asir2021wiener}.